 Add the small kindling sticks in a pallet stacking or teepee method.
 Place some rolled-up paper or straw in the middle of the kindling.
 Light the paper and slowly add dry small kindling as required.

-But using lighter fluid or fire starter wax blocks is often the fastest way on how to start a fire.
+But using lighter fluid or fire starter wax blocks is often the fastest way how to start a fire.

 How to light a fire pit without kindling

 This is the hardest way to start a fire.
 You must have some way to chop up the larger logs into smaller kindling.
 Often a hatchet or ax works well to slice through larger logs.

 The following items work well in replace of kindling.